gazakov/gazakov.github.io/README.md

 To add a personal and retro touch to the website, I've included ASCII art in several places:

 - The moon/sun art serves as a theme toggle button.
-- The wave art adds a whimsical backdrop.
+- The name art adds a whimsical backdrop.

 ASCII art conveys my enthusiasm for classic computing aesthetics and creates a memorable visual identity for the website.